akanadocs/docs-test/sp/simple-api.md

 ##### Copying database driver (optional)

-This step is only necessary if using Oracle or MySQL
+This step is only necessary if using Oracle or MySQL.

 1. Download the driver
-	* For MySQL 5.1 we recommend using the "MyAQL AB's JDBC Driver for MySQL 5.1.6” from SpringSource.
+	* For MySQL 5.1, we recommend using the "MyAQL AB's JDBC Driver for MySQL 5.1.6” from SpringSource.
 	* For Oracle, download the appropriate thin driver from the Oracle website.
 2. Copy the JAR file to the sm70/instances/pm/deploy directory for the PM container.